THE CALL FOR CONTRIBUTIONS is now closed

 Download the appropriate template, save it to your desktop and complete it:

 Use the appropriate template to present your submission in the required format.
-Contribution not submitted using this template will be returned for correction.
+Contributions not submitted using this template will be returned for correction.

 - Submission text must be in Arial, 12pt size, single-spaced and left aligned